 The Andrews Forest field station is used for regional and international workshops and conferences.
 The field station hosts several management workshops each year in conjunction with the Willamette National Forest and the Central Cascades Adaptive Management Partnership.
 We also host a number of research conferences and workshops.

 As the scope of the Andrews Forest Program expands, the facility is seeing new and diverse user groups, such as humanities and philosophy gatherings, community development workshops, and K-12 teacher training.

 OSU Extension and Outreach Partnerships

 The Andrews Forest Program has a strong partnership with the Forestry and Natural Resources Extension Program at Oregon State University.
-The partnership combines the communications expertise of Extension with Andrews Forest science and scientists to link to natural resource managers and other decisions makers, specially with respect to climate, climate change, and climate impacts on natural and managed ecosystems.
+The partnership combines the communications expertise of Extension with Andrews Forest science and scientists to link to natural resource managers and other decisions makers, especially with respect to climate, climate change, and climate impacts on natural and managed ecosystems.
 Oregon Season Tracker is an example of the partnership among researchers, extension and landowners around the state of Oregon.